Selithrarion/quasar-nest_instagram-clone/README.md

 ### App Features

 ❌ === not implemented yet
-✨ === TODO idea. it seems that it won't be implemented but there are some plans
+✨ === TODO idea. it seems that it won't be implemented but there were some plans

 #### Global